 On and on this went.
 We were literally yelling about yelling.

 I didn’t expect the birth of our child to birth so much tension in our marriage.

 To give you a little context, my husband and I are both pretty laid-back.
-It takes a lot for us to get flustered and mad, especially with each other.
-But somehow, the nursery became our war zone.
+It takes a lot to fluster us and make us mad, especially with each other.
+But somehow, after having a baby, the nursery became our war zone.

 I thought that once Strider grew a little and started sleeping better, the feelings of frustration between us would subside.

 Nope.
 In fact, the tension grew with him.